undertheseanlp/ner/README.md

 [[English](README.md)] [[Vietnamese](README.vi.md)]

-This repository contains experiments in **Vietnamese Named Entity Recognition** problem.
+This repository contains starter code for training and evaluating machine learning models in **Vietnamese Named Entity Recognition** problem.
 It is a part of [underthesea](https://github.com/magizbox/underthesea) project.
+The code gives an end-to-end working example for reading datasets, training machine learning models, and evaluating performance of the model.
+The cae can easily be extended to train your own custom-defined models.

-## Tables of contents
+## Table of contents

 * [1.
 Installation](#1.-installation)
   * [1.1 Requirements](#1.1-requirements)